Juliet-Simpson/Save-The-Dolphins/README.md

     * jQuery came with Bootstrap to make the navbar toggle on small screens work.

 - [popper.js](https://popper.js.org)
-    * popper.js came with Bootstrap and is used to make the hover transitions work.
+    * popper.js came with Bootstrap and is used for Bootstrap.

 - [Git](https://git-scm.com/)
     * Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.